dmgbuild/dmgbuild/doc/usage.rst

 Typical usage looks like this::

-  dmgbuild -c settings.py "Volume Name" output.dmg
+  dmgbuild -s settings.py "Volume Name" output.dmg

 The (optional) ``settings.py`` file specifies the attributes that control the appearance of the disk image.
 The other arguments give